Exploratory testing: Benefits and drawbacks

 The main advantage of exploratory testing is that less preparation is needed, important bugs are found quickly, and at execution time, the approach tends to be more intellectually stimulating than execution of scripted tests.

 Another major benefit is that testers can use deductive reasoning based on the results of previous results to guide their future testing on the fly.
 They do not have to complete a current series of scripted tests before focusing in on or moving on to exploring a more target rich environment.
 This also accelerates bug detection when used intelligently.

 Another benefit is that, after initial testing, most bugs are discovered by some sort of exploratory testing.
 This can be demonstrated logically by stating, "Programs that pass certain tests tend to continue to pass the same tests and are more likely to fail other tests or scenarios that are yet to be explored."

 Disadvantages are that tests invented and performed on the fly can't be reviewed in advance (and by that prevent errors in code and test cases), and that it can be difficult to show exactly which tests have been run.

 Freestyle exploratory test ideas, when revisited, are unlikely to be performed in exactly the same manner, which can be an advantage if it is important to find new errors; or a disadvantage if it is more important to repeat specific details of the earlier tests.
 This can be controlled with specific instruction to the tester, or by preparing automated tests where feasible, appropriate, and necessary, and ideally as close to the unit level as possible.

 Scientific studies

 Replicated experiment has shown that while scripted and exploratory testing result in similar defect detection effectiveness (the total number of defects found) exploratory results in higher efficiency (the number of defects per time unit) as no effort is spent on pre-designing the test cases.
 Observational study on exploratory testers proposed that the use of knowledge about the domain, the system under test, and customers is an important factor explaining the effectiveness of exploratory testing.
 A case-study of three companies found that ability to provide rapid feedback was a benefit of Exploratory Testing while managing test coverage was pointed as a short-coming.
 A survey found that Exploratory Testing is also used in critical domains and that Exploratory Testing approach places high demands on the person performing the testing.

-Usage

-Exploratory testing is particularly suitable if requirements and specifications are incomplete, or if there is lack of time.

-The approach can also be used to verify that previous testing has found the most important defects.